dcmri/dcmri/docs/source/generated/examples/tutorials/plot_wex.rst

     Bias in kinetic model parameters
     --------------------------------
-    vp error: 1.35 %
+    vp error: 0.2 %
-    ve error: 0.77 %
+    vi error: 3.65 %
-    Ktrans error: 0.61 %
+    Ktrans error: 1.17 %

     Water permeability estimates
     ----------------------------
-    PSe: 412.0 mL/sec/mL
+    PSe: 23.0 mL/sec/cm3
-    PSc: 201.0 mL/sec/mL
+    PSc: 4.0 mL/sec/cm3

 ..
-GENERATED FROM PYTHON SOURCE LINES 219-222
+GENERATED FROM PYTHON SOURCE LINES 207-212

-Plotting the results now shows a practically perfect fit to the data, and the measurements of the kinetic parameters are effectively unbiased.
+Plotting the results now shows a practically perfect fit to the data, and the measurements of the kinetic parameters are more accurate.

 As a bonus the water-exchange sensitive model also estimates the water permeability, which as expected produces values in the fast-exchange range.
 As the actual PS-values are infinite the estimates can never approximate the ground truth, but at this level the predicted data are effectively indistinguishable from fast-exchange signals.

+Note this does not automatically imply that water exchanges rates should always be included in the modelling.
+The data in this tutorial are noise free, and noise in the data may well mask more subtle structure such as that imposed by restricted water exchange.

 ..
-GENERATED FROM PYTHON SOURCE LINES 224-231
+GENERATED FROM PYTHON SOURCE LINES 214-221

 Additional sources of bias
 --------------------------